toshiakit/Pollster/README.md

 # Election Poll Analysis in MATLAB

-Availability of abundant data, coupled with the very impressive success of a complete outsider, Nate Silver, to make perfect calls in the last two presidential elections, turned election poll analysis one of a fertile playgrounds for hobbyists to apply their data analytics skills for fun.
+Availability of abundant data, coupled with the very impressive success of a complete outsider, Nate Silver, to make perfect calls in the last two presidential elections, turned election poll analysis one of fertile playgrounds for hobbyists to apply their data analytics skills for fun.

 This analysis looks at the example of recent outcome of the special congressional election in Florida to find out: *does national politics affect local elections?* It also provides a ‘__hello world__’ example of getting election poll data from Pollster website in JSON format, and automating the data pull process using object oriented programming.